d4n3sh/thedaneshproject/content/posts/2007-12-20-how-to-configure-ssl-on-tomcat-5.md

  10. US Is CN=Danesh Manoharan, OU=IT, O=&#8221;My Comp.&#8221;, L=KL, ST=KL, C=MY correct? [no]: _**yes**_
  11. Enter key password for <tomcat> (RETURN if same as keystore password): Hit Enter.</tomcat>

-Tomcat will assume the password is &#8220;changeit&#8221; by default so it&#8217;s advised to leave it that way.
-Now let&#8217;s tell Tomcat to use the keystore file.
+Tomcat will assume the password is &#8220;changeit&#8221; by default so it's advised to leave it that way.
+Now let's tell Tomcat to use the keystore file.

   1. cd $CATALINA_HOME/conf/
   2. vi server.xml